google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes a single KLL16 sketch as `BYTES` and returns a single quantile.
+Takes a single KLL sketch as `BYTES` and returns a single quantile.
 The `phi` argument specifies the quantile to return as a fraction of the total number of rows in the input, normalized between 0 and 1.
 This means that the function will return a value *v* such that approximately Φ * *n* inputs are less